-I always say: Pets are God’s way of apologizing for all of the unpleasant people and events you’ll encounter in life.
+I always say: Pets are God’s way of making up for all of the unpleasant people and events you’ll encounter in life.

 For a pet owner, the more grief encounters you experience in life, the likelihood is your pet helped you through some really tough times.

 My son’s new puppy was only three pounds when we got him for our son as a Christmas present.
-He was a rescue and we were told he was a Great Dane…but he ended up being a huge 1/2 German Shepherd, 1/2 Pitbull.
+He was a rescue and we were told he was a Great Dane…but he ended up being a huge German Shepherd/American Staffordshire Terrier (Pitbull) mix.
 He’s now a sweet, feisty, fun, adorable, very large dog who thinks he’s a lapdog!
-And, yes, I call him my granddog 🙂
+And, yes, I call him my granddog! 🙂